 I can promise you that witchcraft is nothing like Harry Potter.
 I would say, though, that it’s a little bit closer to faith, trust, and pixie dust.
 You might want to replace the pixie dust with salt, candles, water, and maybe a feather, but it’s close enough for me.

 Cauldrons are outdated and brooms are merely placed next to fireplaces for decoration and a historical talking point.
-You’re more likely to find mason jars filled with salt and plants in every corner of the house.
+You’re more likely to find mason jars filled with salt, crystal grids, and plants in every corner of the house.
 Herbs that sound dangerous, like skullcap or mugwort, and crystals and stones on the floor because your black cat thinks that they look better there.

 But this modern reimagining of witchcraft is steeped in tradition.
 Witchcraft dates back to well over 40,000 years ago if not further.
 Throughout history and all different kinds of religion, there are stories of healers, witches, and spiritual women who are seen as evil and different.
 Even to this day, witchcraft holds a fear of what can only be considered the unknown.

 The commonly held image of the green woman, with a pointed nose, and warts all over her face is not what you’ll usually get in reality.
 In fact, that “dirty hippie” down the road with dirt under her nails and who never wears shoes is more likely to be a witch than the neighbor with the warts.

 But that’s not to say your gothic neighbor isn’t an occult lover herself.
 Or even that guy with the black hoodie and groovy pants is practicing witchcraft in his backyard.